 What is EHS and, more importantly, how do you integrate it into your company strategy?

-In order to get a full comprehension of what EHS is (spoiler alert: it means Environment, Health & Safety), we are offering you the whole package, from a comprehensive definition to the challenges and missions of EHS managers, and including helpful software solutions.
+To fully understand what an EHS is (spoiler alert: EHS stands for Environment, Health & Safety), we are offering you the whole package, from a comprehensive definition to the challenges and missions of EHS managers, and including helpful software solutions.

-Here you will find a whole guide to help you implement EHS policies in your company and benefit from them.
+Here you will find a complete guide to help you implement EHS policies in your company and benefit from them.

 The Environment, Health, and Safety (EHS) policy is a regulatory framework that includes the identification and compliance of a company's production standards, with a particular focus on the working place conditions in terms of security and environmental safeguard.